Josh West (Home and Away)

-Character development
+Development

 In September 2001, actor Daniel Collopy successfully auditioned for the role of Josh and had to move from Melbourne to Sydney in the space of "a few days" to begin filming.
 Josh was introduced as the serial new trainee lifeguard and a potential love interest for established character Dani Sutherland (Tammin Sursok).
 Josh was Collopy's first regular television role and he felt it was a "fantastic opportunity" to work on Home and Away.

 Josh is a "charismatic" young man, who moves into the Caravan Park owned by the Sutherland family.
 Of his character, Collopy said "Josh is a friendly, easygoing and wise school-leaver who really wants to be a lifeguard.
 His aim in life is to take it easy and relax with his mates.
 He's looking for fun, not trouble."
 Network Seven describe Josh as being part of a "high-society family" and initially being "about as laid-back as they come".
 Josh likes "learning and broadening his mind" and has a passion for surfing.
 Josh's "tall, dark and handsome" appearance has made him popular with the female characters.
 They also said that Summer Bay lifestyle suited Josh in his early appearances.
 Collopy said there were no similarities between himself and Josh.